ihengki17/aws-flink-ml/README.md

     FROM shoe_products;
 ```

-8. CTAS simply the process by combining table creation and data insertion into a single SQL statement.
-We can double check that only one record is returned for a particular product id via the select statement below as a new statement using **"+"** on the left side of SQL editor:
+8. CTAS will simplified from creating table and insert into one sql syntax.
+Check if only a single record is returned for some product.
 ```sql
 SELECT *
 FROM shoe_products_keyed